 What’s really behind the reasons that you rehearse a phone call?

-Feeling anxious, that almost goes without saying, force of habit, you’ve always done it as a way to soothe your nerves.
+Feeling anxious, that almost goes without saying, a force of habit, you’ve always done it as a way to soothe your nerves.

 Core beliefs can be